PranavVyas/portfolio/README.md

 ### Features
 - **Attendance Manager**
     - Manages attendance and reminds you to fill attendance, This can be useful to see the regularity of student or in some colleges with minimum attendance criteria.
+    - Overall attendace summary can be seen for each subject by going to Overall Attendance Manager
+- **Smart attendance**
+    - Marks attendance based on geo location of phone, If phone is in the location provided for classes, automatically attendance is marked.
 - **NoteManager**
     - Notes can be taken easily and later be edited or removed as per convenience by Note Manager.
 - **Market place**